OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/07-using-a-buzzer.md

   delay(1000);
 }

+// Interrupt Service Routine (ISR)
-// start at the not buzzing state, change to buzzing everytime the button is pressed and not buzzing when released void changeState() {
+//	set the buzzer pin to the appropriate state based on the current push button input value void changeState() {
-  state = !state;
+  // flip the push button input value since it is inverted due to the debouncing circuit state = !state;
   digitalWrite(buzzerPin, state);
 }